funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-d "something"` | :code:`--domain "something"`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Test the given domain(s).
-Multiple space separated DNS server can be given.
+    Test one or more domains, separated by spaces.

 .. note::